Throughout life, our spine is under extreme strain...

 In the child in the classroom, there are two types of behaviour in response to the constraints of sitting for long periods of time: the "wise" child who does not move but ends up squeezing into his or her seat; the "fidgeting" child who does not stop moving, is distracted and distracted.

 Between the ages of 6 and 12, the child is in full motor development.
-He still needs to refine his body schematics.
+He still needs to refine his body schema.

 His brain uses tactile, proprioceptive, vestibular and visual integration mechanisms that result in either a muscular response or relaxation.